 With this selected, set its collision settings to custom, Block WorldStatic, Overlap moving things, and ignore Pawns and Projectiles.
+Set it's Object Type to Projectile (not pictured).

 Tick Generate Overlap Events.
 Drag the sphere collision into Default Scene Root to make it the root component.
-Change its radius to 1.0.
+Change Sphere Radius to 1.0.